theseus-rs/postgresql-embedded/postgresql_archive/README.md

 ---

-Provides utilities to work with PostgreSQL installation archives from [theseus-rs/postgresql-binaries](https://github.com/theseus-rs/postgresql-binaries).
+A library for downloading and extracting PostgreSQL archives from [theseus-rs/postgresql-binaries](https://github.com/theseus-rs/postgresql-binaries).

 ## Examples